brianhigh/OpsReportCardBook/OpsReportCard.md

 Administrators (OReilly) and The Practice of System and Network Administration (Addison-Wesley).
 In 2005 he received the SAGE Outstanding Achievement Award.
 He works in New York City at Stack Exchange, home of ServerFault.com and StackOverflow.com.
-Previously he's worked at small and large companies including Google, Bell Labs / Lucent, AT&T. <http://EverythingSysadmin.com> is his blog.
+Previously hes worked at small and large companies including Google, Bell Labs / Lucent, AT&T. <http://EverythingSysadmin.com> is his blog.
 His new book, "The Practice of Cloud Administration" is due out in September 2014.